FAIR PAY IN CANADA

 Even if Canada, known for its gigantic forests and almost endless wilderness, trails sadly behind in matters of sustainability and environmental protection internationally, overall it counts as one of the world’s most modern countries.
 Particularly regarding matters of equality and diversity, it has an extremely progressive reputation.
 But does it also live up to this reputation in matters of fair pay?

-For there is still need for action, as Prime Minister Justin Trudeau found.
+For there is still a need for action, as Prime Minister Justin Trudeau found.
 Upon taking office, he established gender parity in his cabinet when he appointed 15 women and 15 men, with the famous words: “Because it’s 2015!”
-Despite this clear message, even Canada is yet to close the pay gap between men and women.
-Statistically, the country has a gender pay gap of 16.1 percent, putting them in 16th position internationally in the 2018 Global Gender Gap Report.
+Despite this clear message, even Canada has yet to close the pay gap between men and women.
+According to the World Economic Forum’s 2021, Canada has a gender pay gap of 17.6 percent, putting them in 24th position internationally in the Global Gender Gap Report 2021.

 Pioneering policies in the provinces

-Since 1997, there has also been a similar Fair Pay Act and a similar commission in Quebec, Canada’s largest province, which adapted the process from Ontario to suit its own needs.
-Here too, companies with 10 or more employees are obliged to determine differences in pay, close pay gaps, report annually, and to compare job evaluations.
-In addition, every five years the plan is reassessed.
-A “Pay Equity Committee” monitors the process, supported by management and labour.
-Such a committee is recommended for a company with 50 to 99 employees, and is compulsory for companies with 100 or more employees.
-The costs of the procedure must be paid by the companies themselves.
+Since 1997, there has also been similar pay equity legislation and a similar commission in Quebec, Canada’s largest province, which adapted the process from Ontario to suit its own needs.
+Here too, companies with 10 or more employees are obliged to evaluate male and female predominant jobs, determine differences in pay, close pay gaps and report annually to the Quebec government.
+In addition, every five years the plan must be updated.
+When a company has more than 100 employees, the employer must establish a pay equity committee for each pay equity plan that needs to be completed.
+The pay equity committee must be composed of representatives of employers, employees and accredited associations (unions) if applicable.
+Such a committee is recommended for a company with 50 to 99 employees, but is compulsory for companies with 100 or more employees.
+The costs of the pay equity process must be borne by the companies themselves.

 “Because it’s the smart thing to do!”

 Canada is consequently showing itself to be extremely progressive, and in international comparison, it is counted amongst the particularly consistent pioneers in equal pay.
 And in doing so, the country is acting in its own interests.
-In his keynote speech at the World Economic Forum 2018, the feminist Prime Minister demonstrated his conviction that equality and economic growth are inseparably linked: “I’d like to focus on a fundamental shift that every leader in this room can act on immediately. (...)
+In his keynote speech at the World Economic Forum 2018, Prime Minister Trudeau declared his conviction that equality and economic growth are inseparably linked: “I’d like to focus on a fundamental shift that every leader in this room can act on immediately. (...)
 I’m talking about hiring, promoting, and retaining more women.
-And not just because it’s the right thing to do, or the nice thing to do, but because it’s the smart thing to do.”
+And not just because it’s the right thing to do or the nice thing to do, but because it’s the smart thing to do.”

 FPI - What we do